-The FSP for the 4th Generation Intel® CoreTM Processors with Mobile Intel® QM87 and HM86 Chipsets will follow the BWG to set the necessary registers for security concerns.
+The FSP for the Broadwell platform will follow the BWG to set the necessary registers for security concerns.
 However, some other security features, such as secure boot, is not covered by the current FSP.
 If the secure boot feature is required, contact the local Intel representative.